-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA, PGLOG, and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA, APPENDIX-H for PGVER, and APPENDIX-I for PGLOG.

-To ensure that logging is enabled, review supplementary content APPENDIX-C for instructions on enabling logging.
+To ensure logging is enabled, review supplementary content APPENDIX-C for instructions on enabling logging.

-For audit logging we suggest using pgaudit.
+For audit logging using pgaudit is recommended.
 For instructions on how to setup pgaudit, see supplementary content APPENDIX-B.